sniklaus/sepconv-slomo/README.md

 # sepconv-slomo
-**News:** Check our new CVPR 2018 paper on a [faster and higher-quality](http://sniklaus.com/papers/ctxsyn) frame interpolation method.

 This is a reference implementation of Video Frame Interpolation via Adaptive Separable Convolution [1] using PyTorch.
 Given two frames, it will make use of [adaptive convolution](http://sniklaus.com/papers/adaconv) [2] in a separable manner to interpolate the intermediate frame.
 Should you be making use of our work, please cite our paper [1].

 <a href="https://arxiv.org/abs/1708.01692" rel="Paper"><img src="http://content.sniklaus.com/sepconv/paper.jpg" alt="Paper" width="100%"></a>